 < Back To Blog

-Better decisions, better outcomes: How to reduce the burden of decision-making
+How to reduce the burden of decision-making in debt repayment

-Stress and uncertainty can impair decision-making.
-Right now, consumers across North America are experiencing constant disruptions to their everyday life that are leaving them exhausted, overwhelmed and uncertain.
+Stress and uncertainty can impair decision-making in debt repayment.
+Nowadays, consumers across North America are living in uncertain times that are leaving them exhausted and overwhelmed.

-From disruptions to their status quo (the context that influences decisions) to literal disruptions as they are bombarded with notifications and information overload, consumers are struggling.
+From disruptions to the status quo (the context that influences decisions) to literal disruptions as they’re bombarded with notifications and information overload, consumers are struggling.
 In this mindset, making even simple everyday choices can be challenging.
 More significant decisions can feel impossible.

-Symend’s 2022 report illustrates this current burden of decision-making and its impact on consumer behavior.
-The weight that people are feeling today as they navigate both big and small decisions can be seen in these consumer responses:
+Symend’s research illustrates this current burden of decision-making and its impact on consumer behavior.
+The weight that people feel as they navigate both big and small decisions can be seen in these responses:

 • 66% find financial decisions hard due to economic uncertainty.